Top 3 Best States With No Income Tax for High Net Worth Individuals

 When you die, the state governments of Florida, Texas, and Nevada won’t take any of your wealth.

-With no income tax, you will not have to pay state taxes for these retiree benefit programs.
-That amounts to huge savings compared to high tax states, which in some cases take over 10% of your income.
+Without an income tax, you will not have to pay any state taxes for your retirement income.
+That amounts to huge savings compared to high tax states, which in some cases take over 10% of your personal income.

-Living in a no-income tax state also means you will not pay state taxes on withdrawals from your IRA or 401k accounts.
-Minimizing your federal taxes from these accounts is one of the great challenges of having high net worth, so it’s a great relief to not have to worry about it at the state level.
+Living in states with no income tax also means you will not pay a tax rate on withdrawals from your IRA or 401k accounts.
+Minimizing your federal income taxes from these accounts is one of the great challenges of having a high net worth, so it’s a great relief to not have to worry about it at the state level.

-In case you’re wondering, even if you lived in a high tax state like New York or Oregon while you were contributing to your IRA and 401k accounts, when you move to a no-income-tax state, you avoid having to pay state taxes on the withdrawals.
+Even if you lived in a high income tax state like New York or Oregon while you were contributing to your IRA and 401k accounts, when you move to a no income tax state, you avoid having to pay state taxes on the distributions or growth.

 But this is a point in favor that might edge Florida up to the top of your list.
 Here’s an article with more on Florida’s business tax laws.

 Another point in Florida’s favor is what they call the homestead exemption.
 While perhaps not a huge benefit for someone with a high net worth, this exemption lets you remove the first $25,000 of your home’s assessed value from school district property taxes, and the first $50,000 from all other types of property taxes.

 Florida Might Be the One